TomLXXVI/python-hvac/README.md

 **vrf_system**<br>
 This sub-package can be used to model a VRF-system in relation to the building in which it is installed, with the purpose to estimate its energy consumption during a typical heating or cooling season.
-Example of such an energy consumption analysis and a comparison between different VRF-systems in relation to the same building have been included in the folder `vrf_system` of `docs/examples`.
+An example of such an energy consumption estimation and a comparison between different candidate VRF-systems in relation to the same building have been included in the folder `vrf_system` of `docs/examples`.

-Besides the aforementioned application-oriented packages, main package `hvac` also includes a few fundamental sub-packages that are used throughout the other packages of `hvac`:
+Besides the aforementioned application-oriented packages, `hvac` also includes a number of more basic sub-packages which are used throughout the code of `hvac`:

 First of all, `hvac` is entirely based on the third-party library *Pint* for representing physical quantities.
 Module `pint_setup.py` does the necessary setup for using Pint's `Quantity` class throughout the package.

-Sub-package `fluids` contains a number of modules with classes that act like more object-oriented wrappers around third-party libraries `CoolProp` and `aipws`.
+Sub-package `fluids` contains a number of modules with classes that act like more object-oriented wrappers around the third-party libraries `CoolProp` and `aipws`.
-The principal classes of `fluids` that are used throughout the code are `Fluid` and `HumidAir`, which encapsulate CoolProp's API, mainly to allow the use of `Quantity` objects.
+The most principal classes of `fluids`, that are used throughout the code, are `Fluid` and `HumidAir`, which encapsulate CoolProp's API, mainly to allow the use of `Quantity` objects.

-Finally, sub-package `charts` contains a thin wrapper around the third-party library `matplotlib` and also has two modules for plotting refrigeration cycles on a log-p-h diagram and for plotting air conditioning processes on a psychrometric chart.
+Finally, sub-package `charts` contains a thin wrapper around the third-party library `matplotlib`.
+It also has two modules for plotting refrigeration cycles on the log-p-h diagram of a refrigerant and for plotting air conditioning processes on a psychrometric chart.